RedTopper/Computer-Science/README.md

 ##### What you CAN NOT do:

 1. Turn these projects in as your own work.
-2. Copy and paste segments of these projects into your own work.
+2. Copy and paste segments of these projects into your own work (Both with credit or without credit).
 3. Turn these projects in (with credit to me) for your own grade.

 ##### What you CAN (and probably should) do: